DaBihy/ConvEntion/README.md

 The repository is structured as follows:

 - `model/`: Contains the implementation of the ConvEntion model along with various attention mechanisms.
-- `trainer/`: Includes the training logic and loss functions used for fine-tuning the model.
+- `trainer/`: Includes the training logic and loss functions used for training the model.
 - `dataset/`: Holds the dataset wrappers and specific implementations for processing the SDSS and ZTF datasets.
 - `utils/`: Contains utility functions and layers used across the model.